Airbus examining restructuring including job cuts - sources

 “The company will continue to take all necessary measures to ensure the future of Airbus in cooperation with its social partners.”

-A meeting with unions is scheduled for Thursday to discuss progress on furlough schemes, French union sources said, though it was not immediately clear whether the agenda could evolve.
+A meeting with unions is scheduled for Thursday to discuss progress on furlough schemes, French union sources said.
+More temporary furloughs could be announced in the coming week.

-One insider said the restructuring plan would involve forced redundancies and cutbacks were expected to be deep.
+One insider said any restructuring plan would involve forced redundancies and cutbacks were expected to be deep, though others cautioned it was too early to talk of specific numbers.

 The company has also initiated an “executive population” review, reflecting Faury’s resolve even before the crisis to arrest sharp growth in Airbus’s senior ranks, sources said.

+That stems in part from an in-house merger between Airbus and former parent EADS in 2014 that left an overhang of top jobs and a headquarters lifestyle that is being steadily wound down.

+It has not said what sacrifices if any will be made by the company’s board.

-Reuters reported last month that Airbus could carry out a restructuring comparable to its 2007 Power8 shake-up which saw 10,000 job cuts shared between Airbus and its supply chain.
+Reuters reported last month that Airbus could carry out a restructuring comparable to its 2007 Power8 shake-up which saw 10,000 job cuts split between permanent and temporary posts.

 For now, Airbus is relying on government-backed furlough schemes in France, Germany and Britain to reduce staff costs after earlier asking employees to take 10 days’ leave.

-But it is also taking a deeper look at fixed costs after announcing plans to cut production by one third to 42% depending on the model, with such costs weighing most heavily on the profitability of each aircaft when output is falling.
+But it is also taking a deeper look at fixed costs after announcing plans to cut jet output by at least a third, with such costs harder to absorb when output is falling.

-It has signalled it wants to cut some costs in line with the roughly one-third output cut, unions have said.
+It also faces an ageing workforce with an estimated 37% of its 135,000 staff due to retire within a decade as a generation recruited to help launch its A320 jet approaches pension age - to be only partially replaced in a leaner, more digital age.

 Research spending has been frozen across the board except for the in-demand A321XLR, a key product in its longer-term battle against rival Boeing (BA.N).